-2 To qualify for the Postgraduate Certificate in Visual Arts, a student must achieve 60 points from papers listed in the Master of Visual Arts Table.
+- 2 To qualify for the Postgraduate Certificate in Visual Arts, a student must achieve 60 points from papers listed in the Master of Visual Arts Table. - 3 A student may substitute up to 15 points with any other postgraduate paper with the approval of the programme leader.

-Refer to the Master of Visual Arts Table on page 297.
+Refer to the Master of Visual Arts Table on page 311.